 Associated Press, Published April 26 2011

-Negotiators from the House and Senate agreed on the plan Tuesday.
-It now goes to the full House and Senate for approval.
+The bill passed 81-12 on Tuesday.
+Negotiators from the House and Senate agreed on the plan earlier.
+It awaits Senate approval.

-The Bank of North Dakota would loan $50 million and be repaid first.
-The state would lend $25 million from its general fund and $35 million from a separate trust fund.
+The Bank of North Dakota would loan $50 million for the project and be repaid first.
+The state would lend another $60 million.

-The deal suggests the 2013 Legislature approve another $40 million loan to finish the project.
+The deal says the Legislature should approve another loan to finish the work in two years.

 The pipeline would take water from the Missouri River near Williston and sell it to cities and oil companies.